 3. Photo competition: The Climate Crisis from the Front Line

-This year’s competition (launched in March) invites anyone with a link to Scotland to submit entries under the broad theme ‘The Climate Crisis from the frontline’.
+The 2020 competition (launched in March 2020) will now bridge 2020-2021 due to COVID-19.
+The competition invites anyone with a link to Scotland to submit entries under the broad theme ‘The Climate Crisis from the frontline’.
 Entries should aim to fulfil any or all of the following aims:

 - To share stories of those most impacted by the climate crisis in countries and regions of the world that have done least to cause it